dannystaple/dannystaple.github.io/_posts/2013-03-08-programming-rant.md

 title: Programming Rants - PEP 370
 tags: [python, programming, rants]
 ---
-There are things that infurate me when coding - things that aren't quite right.
+There are things that infuriate me when coding - things that aren't quite right.
 I could be wrong, I'm willing to learn, but this is stuff that annoys me.

 # What kind of things annoy me?